dgaydukov/cert-aws/sa/files/sa.md

 There are 3 types of permission:
 * user - permission for single iam entity
 * group - collection of permissions that you can assign.
 Used to define users.
 One user can belong to multiple groups.
 It's a best practice to use group even if you have one user in it.
-* role - collection of permissions for specific aws service (for example ec2 can connect to s3 without any secret key).
-You can also create role for user, but user will have to assume this role
+* role - collection of permissions for specific aws service (for example ec2 can connect to s3 without any secret key) or other iam entity (user/role can assume role).
 EC2 role access - you can add (for example bucket write access) role to ec2 instance.
 Instance Profile - container for an IAM role that you can use to pass role information to an EC2.
 IAM user - `who am I` & `what can I do`.
 But role is just `what can I do`.
 So for ec2 to use role it should become type of iam instance, that's why we create instance profile.
 When you create ec2 role from console, instance profile automatically created with same name.
 But if you are using CLI/CloudFormation you have to manually create it `AWS::IAM::InstanceProfile` and assign it to ec2 using `IamInstanceProfile`.
-With role you should provide Access token and Session Token So if user is assigned to 2 groups he would get all permissions from 2 groups at the same time, but if he assigned 2 roles, he can use only one at a time (by assuming one role)
+Entity can assume only 1 role at a time, so if user is assigned to 2 groups he would get all permissions from 2 groups at the same time, but if he assigned 2 roles, he can use only one at a time (by assuming one role)
 There are 2 types of tokens:
 * Access token - combination of Access Key ID (20 chars) + Secret Access Key (40 characters) aws prevents replay attack by using timestamp in signature and if request older that 15 min, it's rejected.
-* Session Token - temporary session token to authenticate Policy - define the permissions for a user, group, or role.
+* Session Token - temporary session token to authenticate Policy - define the permissions for a user/group/role.
 Resource is defined with following format `"arn:aws:service:region:account-id:[resourcetype:]resource"`.
 Resource examples:
 ```
 Amazon S3 Bucket        arn:aws:s3:us-east-1:ACCOUNT_ID:my_aws_bucket/*